Perplexity Alternatives

 Migration steps

-Not for: Consensus is the wrong fit for non-scientific research or general web search; Perplexity, You.com, or Andi cover those better.
+Not for: Consensus is the wrong fit for general-purpose research that mixes news, current events, and non-scientific topics; Perplexity, You.com, or staying on Perplexity Pro fit those better.

 Paid plans from $11.99/mo